Part 20: GPIO Input Mode Internal Circuitry — How the Chip "Hears" External Signals

 Now we need to reverse this path.
 In button mode, the signal flows from the outside world into the chip:

-Every Stop Along the Input Path
+Every Stop on the Input Path

 First Stop: Protection Diodes